Carbonique/voetbalpoules/README.md

 ## telegram

 A Telegram voetbalpoules client can be found in `pkg/telegram`.
-The Telegram client formats the voetbalpoules structs and sends the nicely formatted data to a Telegram chat.
+The Telegram client formats the voetbalpoules structs and sends the nicely formatted messages to a Telegram chat.

 ## cmd